DavidCapilla/Paper-Rock-Scissors/README.md

 * Rock beats (blunts) scissors
 * Scissors beats (cuts) paper.

-Write a program that plays Paper-Rock-Scissors between the computer and a real player.
-You should be able to play the game n times before the program exits.
+We present a program that plays Paper-Rock-Scissors between the computer and a real player.
+You will be able to play the game n times before the program exits.

 ## Compilation and execution